scchan/hcc_wiki/Home.md

 clang++ `clamp-config --install --cxxflags --ldflags` -cpu -o test.out test.cpp
 ```

-Since 0.6.0, it's possible to check Kalmar version for debugging purpose:
+Since 0.6.0, it's possible to check HCC version for debugging purpose:
 ```
 clang++ --version
 ```

 Example output would be:
 ```
-Kalmar clang version 3.5.0 (tags/RELEASE_350/final) (based on Kalmar 0.6.0-8769a29-c54a03c LLVM 3.5.0svn)
+HCC clang version 3.5.0 (tags/RELEASE_350/final) (based on HCC 0.6.0-8769a29-c54a03c LLVM 3.5.0svn)
 Target: x86_64-unknown-linux-gnu
 Thread model: posix

 - 3.5.0 is the version of clang
-- 0.6.0 is the package version of Kalmar
+- 0.6.0 is the package version of HCC
-- 8769a29 is the git commit # of Kalmar driver
+- 8769a29 is the git commit # of HCC driver
-- c54a03c is the git commit # of Kalmar compiler
+- c54a03c is the git commit # of HCC compiler
 ```

 ****

-# Kalmar macros #
+# HCC macros #

-The following macros will be defined in various stages when you use Kalmar compiler:
+The following macros will be defined in various stages when you use HCC compiler:

-- ```__KALMAR_CC__``` : This macro is always defined.
+- ```__HCC__``` : This macro is always defined.
 - ```__KALMAR_ACCELERATOR__``` : This macro is defined in when kernel codes are compiled.
 - ```__KALMAR_CPU__``` : This macro is defined when host codes are compiled.